 For the macadamia "cream cheese" frosting:

-Drain and rinse the soaked macadamia nuts.
+- Drain and rinse the soaked macadamia nuts and cashews.
 Combine all of the ingredients in a blender until completely smooth.
 Let cool if needed, then slather onto your cake. 🙂